-Chris Pendleton completed his third year as an assistant coach with the wrestling program at the University of Wyoming in 2012-13.
+Chris Pendleton completed his fourth season as an assistant coach with the wrestling program at the University of Wyoming in 2013-14.

-Pendleton had a huge impact on the program last season, helping Alfonso Hernandez secure his second-straight All-America finish at 197 pounds.
+Pendleton had a huge impact on the program in 2012-13, helping Alfonso Hernandez secure his second-straight All-America finish at 197 pounds.
 Pendleton helped train Hernandez, who was a two-time conference champion, along with 184-pounder Shane Woods, who won his first WWC title.
 Pendleton was a key contributor to UW, which captured its fourth-consecutive West Regional team title with four Cowboys earning individual crowns.